knickers/openscad/README.md

-# openscad
+# Openscad

-Openscad GUI running in Docker
+Openscad running in Docker

+Starts the GUI by default, but can also just run with comand line arguments for generating STL files.